andy-waters/cifar100-onnx-edge-deployment/README.md

 This project demonstrates end-to-end machine learning workflows on the CIFAR-100 dataset using ResNet architectures.
 The implementation covers **training, evaluation, model export, and preparation for edge deployment** (e.g., NVIDIA Jetson devices).

-While the initial scope was to implement **knowledge distillation**, this part is currently stubbed out for future development.
-The completed components already demonstrate strong capabilities in **ML model development, ONNX conversion, and edge-device deployment pipelines**.

 ---

 ## ✨ Features